 - Unrivaled networking opportunities with senior-level medical librarians, the MLA membership at large, and commercial peers

 - Access to all initiative-related resources

-- Full participation for up to two representatives from participating organizations per summit; $1,200 fee for the second participant
+- Full participation for up to 2 representatives from participating organizations per summit

 - Credit for your organization’s direct contribution to the development of the intellectual property that results from the summits